sharetribe/flex-docs/src/docs/concepts-payments/solving-payout-problems/index.md

 ## Introduction

-Enabling customers to pay for their bookings and paying that money to listing providers is one of the most valuable features of Flex.
-Most of the time payments work as expected: the customer pays for the booking and the provider receives the money when it's time.
+Enabling customers to pay for their orders and paying that money to listing providers is one of the most valuable features of Flex.
+Most of the time payments work as expected: the customer pays for the order, and the provider receives the money when it's time.
 However, there are many variables that affect the payments and sometimes problems may occur.
 The payment gateway can deny payouts to a user, the user's bank might deny payouts, or for some other reason the numbers don't seem to add up.
 This article presents potential cases where payouts might fail and what are the ways to fix those issues.

 ## Payments in Flex